frankie-esparza/repofolio/README.md

 CREATE USER repofolio WITH PASSWORD '<insert-password-here>';
 CREATE DATABASE repofolio WITH OWNER repofolio;
 ```
-2) You should see output showing that the user & database were created
-3) Seed the database `python database.py` (Note: also run this command if you make any changes to the database structure i.e. you modify the `models.py` file)
+9) Seed the database `python database.py` (Note: also run this command if you make any changes to the database structure i.e. you modify the `models.py` file)
-4) Confirm data was seeded correctly `SELECT * FROM repos;`
+10) Confirm data was seeded correctly `SELECT * FROM repos;`
-5) Exit out of psql `\q`
+11) Exit out of psql `\q`
-6) Start the server: `pipenv run flask run`
+12) Start the server: `pipenv run flask run`
-7) If prompted to login to Github or create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) follow the prompts
+13) If prompted to login to Github or create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) follow the prompts
 <br></br>

 ## Customize your Repofolio
 1) ✅ Go to the `/customizations` directory and follow all of the instructions everywhere it says `TODO`
+2) 🌍 Deploy your repofolio & push the data from your local database to your remote database
-2) 🪄 Sit back and relax as your Repofolio automatically updates itself whenever you make updates in Github.
+4) 🪄 Sit back and relax as your repofolio automatically updates itself whenever you make updates in Github.
 <br></br>

 ## Contact